Document Parsing Unveiled: Techniques, Challenges, and Prospects for Structured Information Extraction: Table Detection and Recognition

 \subsection{Table Detection Based on Object Detection Algorithms}

 Table detection (TD) is often approached as an object detection task, where tables are treated as objects, using models originally designed for natural images.
 Despite differences between page elements and natural images, one-stage, two-stage, and transformer-based models can achieve robust results with careful retraining and tuning, often serving as benchmarks for TD.
+In practice, due to the rapid progress of Document Layout Analysis (DLA), table detection has achieved relatively mature performance on many benchmarks, and research efforts have increasingly shifted toward more challenging tasks such as table structure understanding and table recognition.

 To adapt object detection for TD, various studies have enhanced standard methods.
 For instance, \cite{hao2016table} integrates PDF features, like character coordinates, into CNN-based models. \cite{gilani2017table} customizes Faster R-CNN for document images by modifying representation and optimizing anchor points. \cite{schreiber2017deepdesrt} combines Deformable CNNs with Faster R-CNN to handle varying table scales, while \cite{siddiqui2018decnt} fine-tunes Faster R-CNN specifically for tables. \cite{huang2019yolo} employs the YOLO series, enhancing anchor and post-processing techniques.
+These adaptations exploit document-specific cues such as text alignment and table geometry more effectively than generic detectors.
+They still inherit the limitations of object detection formulations, especially when borders are faint or table semantics are ambiguous.